Anura2425/cryptopals/BreakViginereCipher/specifications.md

 ### Inputs

-    A char* holding a buffer of viginere encrypted data
+    A char* holding a buffer of viginere encrypted data, and the size of the ciphertext (size_t)

 ### Outputs